 THE FMHA “Museum Happenings” is published monthly to keep you up-to-date on Happenings at the Fort Miles Museum.
-This blog focuses on February and March, and, as noted, the blog will be updated monthly (or more frequently, as needed) thereafter.
+This blog focuses on MARCH AND APRIL, and, as noted, the blog will be updated monthly (or more frequently, as needed) thereafter.
 The blog will also include information about other scheduled events at Cape Henlopen State Park.

-FMHA will be conducting Open Houses monthly during the months of February – May.
-The Open Houses will be held from 11AM to 3PM the last Saturday of each month (February 25, March 25, April 29 and May 27).
-These Open Houses and new World war II themed films and lectures will continue into the summer months will be announced at a later date.
+FMHA will be conducting Open Houses monthly during the months of MARCH – MAY.
+The Open Houses will be held from 10AM to 3PM the last Saturday of each month (March 25, April 29 and May 27).
+These Open Houses feature new World War II themed films and lectures.
+A schedule for the summer months will be announced at a later date.

 Each Open House will present a World War II themed lecture and accompanying film starting with a talk by Dr Gary Wray, President of FMHA and well known World War II historian and professor.
 Please note all Film and Lecture Series events start at 1PM and will be completed by 3PM.

 In addition to the lectures, these Open Houses will enable visitors to see all of the Fort Miles Museum exhibit rooms within Battery 519, a Paul Rendel art exhibition in our new second Gallery that will feature rotating exhibitions from local artists of all mediums and the Howard Schroeder Art Gallery featuring works painted by Howard Schroeder while stationed at Fort Miles during World War II.
 The newly expanded Museum Gift Shop will also be open for each Open House.

 In addition to viewing a number of Howard Schroeder painting in the Schroeder Gallery, Battery 519 visitors may also access our second Art Gallery displaying the original paintings and prints of Paul Rendel.
 The works of Mr. Rendel focus on World War II aircraft as well as landscapes.
 The highlight of a visit to this exhibition will be to see a new painting specifically created by Mr. Rendel for the Fort Miles Museum.
 Entitled “Liberty’s Silent Sentinel,” it is well worth seeing.
 Mr. Rendel will be on hand to discuss his works and answer visitor questions.
 Both original works of art and prints will be available for purchase.

-Also happening in February, March April and May are guided tours of the Artillery Park and Battery 519.
+Also happening in March, April, May and June are “DISCOVER BATTERY 519” guided tours of the Artillery Park and Battery 519.
 These tours are offered at 11AM and 2PM.
-In addition, Lantern Tours of Battery 519 will be also be conducted in February, March April and May, as well as a Fire Power Tour offered in May.
+In addition, Lantern Tours of Battery 519 will be also be conducted in March, April and May, as well as a Fire Power Tour offered in May.
 All tours are led by Delaware State Parks interpretative guides.
 The fee for all tours is $5 per person.
 These tours start at the Orientation Building located near the signed Fort Miles parking area.
 Check out the “Contact & Tours” tab for details and advance reservations.

-Also in March, April, May and June Delaware State Parks will offer scheduled interpretative tours of the the Howard Schroder Gallery at 12:15PM.
+Also in March, April, May and June, Delaware State Parks will offer scheduled interpretative tours of the the Howard Schroeder Gallery at 12:15PM.
 These “Schroeder: An Artist at Fort Miles” tours will offer insightful analysis into paintings which capture some of the sights and scenes of military life at Fort Miles during World War II.

-Please see the Contact & Tours tab for complete details of all of the above tours including limitations on tour size and certain age restrictions and other information.
+Please see the Contact & Tours tab for complete details of all of the above tours including limitations on tour size and certain age restrictions and reservation information.